ShahzainAhmed/StringToChar/README.md

 # Conversion of String to Character:
-We can convert a String to char using charAt()
+We can convert a String to char using charAt() method of String class.